Jeffrey-D-Pierce/Simple-HTML-Tree/README.md

 - Custom Content - Toggle to switch between default and custom.
 - Orientation - Select orientation to change root class (horizontal, vertical, or centered)
+- Dynamic Content
+  - Hidden notes: Click on any "Child with Notes" to see notes
+  - Hidden chidren: Click on "Parent with hidden children" to show and hide children
 - Scale - Adjust slider to scale the root element.
-- Dynamic Content - Click on any "Child with Notes" to see notes
 - Panning - Click and drag the tree to move it around

 ![Controls in the demo](/docs/images/demo.gif)